sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Fixed:** Next to plain notices, errors and warnings from other plugins and themes are now styled correctly on this plugin's pages too.
 * **Fixed:** In Firefox and Edge, the tooltips no longer cause a horizontal pane overflow.
 	* ...In combination with TSF 3.2.2 or later.
+* **Fixed:** Extension-related post meta with special HTML characters entered will no longer cause the extension metadata to corrupt on save.
+	* This issue was found during a security checkup (which passed).
+Luckily, it's yet unlikely that users would encounter this issue.

 = 2.0.1 =